Pass me that catalog when you're done with it

 KATV added that “In Utah, toilet paper is being stolen from public bathrooms.
 And online retailers in Washington have taken advantage of the health crisis by selling 16-ounce bottles of hand sanitizer for over $50.”

-Arkansas’ price-gouging law calls for a $10,000 penalty for each item price-gouged, and Arkansas Attorney General Leslie Rutledge said she wouldn’t hesitate to use it against either businesses or individualsg.
+Arkansas’ price-gouging law calls for a $10,000 penalty for each item price-gouged, and Arkansas Attorney General Leslie Rutledge said she wouldn’t hesitate to use it against either businesses or individuals.

-KMTR-TV news in Eugene, Oregon said the police department in Newport, Oregon, had asked people not to call 911 just because they had run out of toilet paper.
+KMTR-TV news in Eugene, Oregon reported that the police department in Newport, Oregon, had asked people not to call 911 just because they had run out of toilet paper.

 The Newport PD Facebook page had this to say: